 Spoon the mixture into the mold pressing it down firmly so that you get it into all the corners of the mold and no air pockets are left.
 For a nice smooth surface, place a piece of baking parchment/waxed paper on top, and firmly press and stroke across the top of it.
 Then, pop the mold into the freezer for around 30 minutes until it's hardened enough to remove it from the mold.

-The DIY shampoo bar will need a few days, to harden.
+This will need a few days, to harden.
 You can use it straight away, however, I prefer to leave mine for a week.
 This makes the soap nice and hard so it lasts longer and is less messy when you are using it.